The tiny table. 14th February 2022.

 Me - "So this reminds me of a different way of thinking about reality, this reminds me a lot of people saying that...well, you would have to be absolutely in sync with...to take it sideways...

 He has asked me what I saw that made me feel that the situation could be ambiguous and uncertain.
-No way am I going to answer this question about what happened to make me believe that he might feel about me as I do about him!

 His defences don't allow this level of discussion.

-So, I'm being defensive through being discursive.
+So, I'm being defensive now with discursive waffle.

 Me - So people can agree to things and think that things are OK, but it doesn't necessarily mean that they are - is what I'm saying.
 And I've come across it many times, people thinking that they are doing the right thing and the outcome is cruel.
 There is no perfect ethical framework, we are human beings and human beings have feelings - and reality is reality.
 Dealing with reality is preferable to dealing with idealized versions of reality.
 I don't have the arrogance to say that I know what reality is, I find it through asking"